bseverns/seedBox/docs/README.md

   the dead ends as the successes.
 - Speak like a mentor, not a gatekeeper.
 Assume the reader is smart, curious, and maybe brand-new to embedded audio.

+## Keeping CI honest

+Our GitHub Actions workflow mirrors the quick-start loop:

+1. `pio test -e native` keeps the algorithms honest.
+2. `pio run -e teensy40_usbmidiserial` makes sure hardware builds stay tight.
+3. If `ENABLE_GOLDEN` is flipped on in a test run, CI publishes comparison data in `artifacts/` so we can review sound or log diffs without rerunning locally.

+You can stash local experiment renders in `out/` and quick `.wav` sketches in either `out/` or `artifacts/`; both paths are ignored by git on purpose so playful jams never clutter the history.

+## License and credit

+SeedBox ships with an MIT License.
+That permissive vibe matches our studio
+ethos: remix freely, keep attribution, and feed discoveries back into the zine.
+If you sample external schematics, credit the original source right in the doc — we like our references punk and precise.

+## Flag crib notes

+Docs should mention the build flags whenever they matter:

+- `SEEDBOX_HW` toggles hardware glue in code samples.
+- `QUIET_MODE` is the polite switch for silencing logs during demos or capture sessions (especially before saving `.wav` renders).
+- `ENABLE_GOLDEN` turns on snapshot emission for regression guides; jot down where those files land so teammates can replay them.

 Clarity keeps the jams inclusive.
 Write like you're inviting someone to sit in on the next session.